frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/erpnext_integration/mpesa-integration.md

 ## 4. M-Pesa Account Balance

-Account balance linked with an individual M-Pesa till can be fetched via the Get Account Balance button.
+Account balance linked with an individual M-Pesa can be fetched via the Get Account Balance button.
 This will load the M-Pesa account balance details in the dashboard.

 <img class="screenshot" alt="POS Account Balance" src="{{docs_base_url}}/assets/img/setup/integrations/mpesa_account_balance.png">